vroger11/vroger11.github.io/_posts/2019-10-12-first-year-review-as-a-phd-student.markdown

 # Feeling and impact on my way of life

-I stopped digital drawing as it took me a minimum of 2 hours per session.
+I stopped digital drawing as it took me a least two hours per session.
-I learn everything from scratch in that domain (the softwares, drawing techniques and so on).
+I learn everything from scratch in that domain (softwares, drawing techniques and so on).
 It feels hard and it takes me a lot of mental energy.
-Instead, I started my website and this Blog as I like to share stuff.
+Instead, I started my website and this blog as I like to share stuff.
 Also, it feels easier and more fun to me as I expected (it is mainly due to the simplicity of [Jekyll](https://jekyllrb.com/)).
 Maybe I will redo digital drawing, but after my thesis.